SysKitTeam/docs-point/releases/cloud/point-2024-02-22-release-note.md

   * The cumulative storage for all your sites cannot exceed the total storage available for your tenant.

 ## Improvements & Bug Fixes

 * **The Remove Access action was enabled** for users in the Access review task on the Sharing step - Users View.
   * Multiselection of users is also enabled.

-* **Every file with a sensitivity or retention label** assigned in Microsoft 365 will now have the labels applied within Syskit Point as well.

 * **Improved the performance** of the Site Storage Flat Report and Site Storage Structure Report.